A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds

 \item The cuspidal automorphic representations $\pi$ of Yoshida type which occur with multiplicity $m(\pi)=1$.
 These are unstable which means that precisely one of $\pi_{\text{fin}} \otimes \pi^H$ and $\pi_{\text{fin}} \otimes \pi^W$ is cuspidal automorphic.
 These are related to pairs $(\pi_1, \pi_2)$ of cuspidal automorphic representations of $\gl_2$, which we will make precise in Section \ref{Sec:Yoshida}.

 \item The cuspidal automorphic representations $\pi$ of Saito-Kurokawa type which are CAP and occur with multiplicity one in the cuspidal spectrum.
-They only occur in scalar weight (so $a=b$) and have $\pi_{\infty}$ isomorphic to either $\pi^H, \pi^W, \pi^{+}, \pi^{-}$.
+They only occur in scalar weight (so $a=b$) and have $\pi_{\infty}$ isomorphic to either $\pi^H, \pi^W, \pi^{+}, \pi^{-}$ (the latter two don't contribute to middle degree cohomology).
 These lifts come from cuspidal automorphic representations $\sigma$ of $\gl_2$ of weight $a+b+4$ and the associated Galois representation is

 This Galois representation cannot occur in the middle degree cohomology by purity (outside a finite set of places the inner cohomology will be pure of weight $a+b+4$).
 In fact we will only see the two-dimensional Galois representation $\rho_{\sigma,\ell}$ in the middle cohomology. \end{itemize}